 - Advanced Threat Protection – Message is blocked by the ATP service due to an infected attachment.

 - Pending Scan (Scan First, Then Deliver enabled) – Message is deferred while the attachment is scanned.
 The mail server retries until the scan is complete.
 Once complete, if no virus is detected, the message is delivered.

 - ATP Service Unavailable – Message is deferred because the ATP service is temporarily unavailable.
 The message is retried and, when the scan is complete and if no virus is detected, the message is delivered.

 View ATP Statistics

-The DASHBOARD page in the Cloud Protection Layer displays statistics of scanned attachments determined to be infected by the ATP service.
+The DASHBOARD page in CPL displays statistics of scanned attachments determined to be infected by the ATP service.